England reporter notebook: Gareth Southgate to adopt cautiously pragmatic approach to Iran game

 The key question when it comes to Southgate's tactics is about formation.
 Privately, the England boss and his assistant Steve Holland are bemused by the general opinion that playing with three centre-backs is negative, and not attacking enough.

-And while it's a possibility that's the system they might use against Iran, it could well be that they opt for a flat back four, in order to get an extra player in midfield - and that player would almost certainly be Jude Bellingham.
+And against Iran on Monday, they are set to opt for a flat back four and a 4-3-3, in order to get an extra player in midfield - and that player would almost certainly be Jude Bellingham.

 The thought that Southgate might tweak his defensive formation in order to accommodate a 19-year-old midfielder is extraordinary.
 But that is an equally apt description of Bellingham's performances this season - 23 appearances for Borussia Dortmund, many as captain, are testimony to that.